 Each year the Utah Chapter plans to present scholar awards at the Scholar Awards Luncheon.
 Our first Scholar Awards Luncheon was held October 5, 2010.
 The keynote speaker was Dr. Paul LaStayo, associate professor in the U of U Department of Physical Therapy and director of the Skeletal Muscle Exercise Research Facility (SMERF).
 Dr. LaStayo was an ARCS Scholar in Arizona and attributes ARCS Foundation support as the critical component in helping him initiate his work involving the enhancement of muscle function in elderly populations.
 The Utah Chapter gave three scholar awards to Shannon Hanson, civil & environmental engineering; Nicholas Nolta, bioengineering; and Joshua Sewell, chemical engineering.

 In order to notify our university partners of the number of awards to be made we request that the membership fee be paid by January 31 of each year, however payments are accepted up until June 15.
-Membership payments may be made by check sent to the ARCS Utah secretary or by using the buttons below to make a payment in full or set up regular payments using your credit card.
+Current members may renew their membership by clicking on the "Join ARCS" button at the top of this page, sending a check to the ARCS Utah secretary or by using the buttons below to make a payment in full or set up regular payments using your credit card.
 Note that credit card payments include the credit card processing charges.